-None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securit ies Act. □ Yes ⊠ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sec tion 15(d) o of the Act. □ Yes ⊠ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 1934 during the preceding 12 months (or for such shorter period that the registrant was required to such filing requirements for the past 90 days. ' ' Indicate by check mark whether the registrant has submitted electronically every Interactive D pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that such files).
-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a company: \Box Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer erated filer, or a smaller reporting r reporting company Indicate by check mark whether the registrant is a shell company. \square Yes ⊠ No The aggregate market value of the voting stock held by non-affiliates of the registrant was \$43, \$24.92 on the NYSE American on December 31, 2018.
-320,411 ba sed upon the closing sale price of At September 10, 2019 there were 2,401,213 shares outstanding of the registrant's Common stock, \$.33-1/3 pa ar value.
+None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. □ Yes ⊠ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \square Yes ⊠ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Section 22 can be section 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reand (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted electronically every Interactive Date File required to be submitt posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was reto submit and post such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a sreporting company: maller ☐ Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☐ Smaller reporting company Indicate by check mark whether the registrant is a shell company. □ Yes ⊠ No

+The aggregate market value of the voting stock held by non-affiliates of the registrant was \$43,320,411 based upon the closing sale price of \$24.92 on the NYSE American on December 31, 2018.

+At September 10, 2019 there were 2,401,213 shares outstanding of the registrant's Common stock, \$.33-1/3 par value.